Whatsapp Icon

 There are primarily two types of thyroidectomy procedures:

 • Total Thyroidectomy: This involves the removal of the entire thyroid gland.
-It's typically recommended when cancer is present in multiple areas of the thyroid, or in cases of aggressive thyroid cancers.
+It's typically recommended when cancer is present in multiple areas of the thyroid, or cases of aggressive thyroid cancers.

 • Partial Thyroidectomy: Also known as a lobectomy, this procedure involves removing only a portion of the thyroid gland.
 It may be recommended if the cancer is confined to one area of the thyroid, allowing for the preservation of some thyroid function.